mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Different person:** If you have a very good teacher, always you feel like there’s something lacking in yourself.
 You are living up to that great calligraphy.

 **Katagiri:** Ah, ah.
 I see.
 Right, right.
 Dogen Zenji says that in [*Genjokoan*](topics#genjokoan), he always says [that].
 So that’s why you don’t understand this.
-So, lack of “achievement”.
+So, lack of “achievement.”

 **Question:** You’d rather keep doing...

 **Katagiri:** Yeah, keep doing. *[He sounds a bit out of breath.]* Keep doing. *[Everyone laughs.]* But how do you keep doing?
 That [depends on your] practice.
 If you use too much enormous effort, you exhaust yourself.
-If your attention slackens ... then certain signs of laxity appear.
+If your attention slackens [...] then certain signs of laxity appear.
 So, how can you keep the equilibrium in your life, physically and mentally, in the practice of calligraphy?
 That is very important.

-For instance in my life at the temple, the circumstances between my teachers and I. The teacher told me that, “You are a monk.
+For instance in my life at the temple, the circumstances [in] my teachers and I. The teacher told me that, “You are a monk.
 A monk has to have a good capability of calligraphy.”
 But I had no practice, so I was very scared.
 He always threatened me *[he laughs]*: “You have to do this, and that; A, B, C, D”; always.
 Well he [didn’t] always say that to me, but I had *nothing*, no idea of [Buddhism](glossary#buddhism) as a monk or as a priest.
 So if I thought of the future, I was very scared.
 I wondered, “Can I do that?
 No, I can’t do it.”

-But, I had no way to escape, so, let’s do it.
+But, no way, I could not escape, so [I thought,] “Let’s do it.”
 So I started to practice calligraphy by myself.
 My teachers took a nap from twelve to one, because in the summer it was very hot and humid.
 At noon, everybody took a nap, in the country.
-Instead of taking a nap, I practiced, by myself.
+So instead of taking a nap, I practiced, by myself.
 [I thought], “Continue; it’s good for me.”

 So, I did it.
 But I don’t know if my calligraphy is good or bad, right or wrong; I don’t know.
 People say, “Oh, your calligraphy is pretty much the same as your master.”
 I didn’t notice that.
 Every day, I looked at his calligraphy and wrote, but I didn’t notice anything.
-But people told me, “Oh, your calligraphy is just the same as your master.
-It’s wonderful.”
+But people told me, “Oh, your calligraphy is exactly the same as your master.”
+It’s wonderful, don’t you think so?

 Here is another good example.
 When I was at [Eiheiji](glossary#eiheiji) monastery, one of my friends was very enthusiastic; he was always present with [Hashimoto Roshi](glossary#hashimoto-roshi), my second teacher.
-And his gassho is a particular gassho.
+And [Hashimoto Roshi’s] gassho is a particular gassho.
 His face is very – not rigid, a very wonderful face.
-And his [bow](glossary#bowing) is a particular bow.
-He is completely the same as the teacher: gassho, bow, exactly the same.
+And his [bow](glossary#bowing) is his particular bow.
+But [this friend] is completely the same as the teacher: [...] gassho, bow, exactly the same.
 But he didn’t try to imitate [the teacher’s] gassho and bow; all he had to do was just to be present with it.
-So finally, his gassho and also calligraphy are the exact same.
-Is that helpful?
+So finally, his gassho and also calligraphy are the exact same. *[He laughs.]* [Isn’t] that helpful?

+So, that’s pretty good.
 So if you are always with a first grade child who is a master of calligraphy, you become a first grade child.
 It’s not bad; it’s good.

 #### 1:27:20

 **Question:** Is that true on various levels?
 Like right now, we’re working at the level of discussion and lecture; but does the Zen teacher work with the students at deeper levels of mind as well?
 In other words, as we sit and practice with you year after year, are we talking about more subtle and deeper qualities too?

+**Katagiri:** That means...

-For instance, psychic levels of awareness, or subconscious levels, deeper of levels of mind that we’re also working on.
+**Same person:** For instance, psychic levels of awareness, or subconscious levels, deeper of levels of mind that we’re also working on.
 My inclination is to believe that that’s true; but I can’t prove it or I don’t really know that that’s true.

 **Katagiri:** You mean the teacher is always in there?
 Ah.
 Otherwise you cannot talk, *[he laughs]* you cannot express.
 Don’t you think so?